 In this guide we’ll show you how to install the Really Simple SSL WordPress plugin.
 It’s often easier to use such a plugin to force a WordPress site to HTTPS than attempting a .htaccess redirect and manually fixing mixed content errors.
-This plugin also forces all images to display over a secure connection to negate mixed content errors – easily tested using WhyNoPadLock.com.
+This plugin also forces all images to display over a secure connection to negate mixed content errors.
+This is easily tested using a security test site like WhyNoPadLock.com.

 Note: FreeSSL users may need to edit the .htaccess file to ensure FreeSSL updates properly.